andrewbranch/blog/posts/2019-05-26_Writing_React_Components_with_Customizable_Containers.md

 Oops. `{...props}` already included a  `className`, which was needed to make the Button look nice and be blue, and here we’ve completely overwritten that class with `my-custom-button`.

 On one hand, this provides the ultimate degree of customizability—the consumer has total control over what does and doesn’t go onto the container, allowing for fine-grained customizations that weren’t possible before.
-But on the other hand, you probably wanted to merge those classes 99% of the time, and it might not be obvious to the people using this component why it appears visually broken in this case.
+But on the other hand, you probably wanted to merge those classes 99% of the time, and it might not be obvious why it appears visually broken in this case.

 Depending on the complexity of the component, who your consumers are, and how solid your documentation is, this may or may not be a serious problem.
 When I started using patterns like this in my own work, I wrote a [small utility](https://github.com/andrewbranch/merge-props) to help with the ergonomics of merging injected and additional props: